kunalsood/SMXTwitterEngine/README.md

 You'll also need to link against Twitter.framework and Accounts.framework.
 If you plan to support iOS 4.x, you'll need to make sure those are optional frameworks (weakly linked).

+Finally, make sure that THWebController.bundle is in your "Copy Bundle Resources" Build Phase.

 ## Demo

 Have a look at the example project for a working demo.